 The more common difficulties associated with writing, spelling and dyslexia include:

-Poor and illegible handwriting often goes hand in hand with dyslexia and this is known as dysgraphia.
+Poor and illegible handwriting often goes hand in hand with dyslexia and this can be caused by dysgraphia.
 A child with dysgraphia has poor fine motor skills.
 They can find it very difficult to organise information that is stored in memory and get words onto paper.

 Signs of dysgraphia in children include:

-• Difficulty correctly fitting words and letters on the horizontal lines
+- Difficulty correctly fitting words and letters on the lines

-• Copying from books or off boards is often slow and very tedious.
+- Copying from books or off boards is often slow and very tedious.
 Usually, children with dysgraphia can only memorise one or two letters at a time.
-The process of staring at the copy, then staring intensely at the paper where they are meant to be writing while silently speaking the names of the letters is repeated over.

 A writing block